 may not be suitable for developing evidence for other parts of the hypothesis.

-If someone rejected this hypothesis, they wouldn’t have suffered from exposure to it.
+- If the explanation is true yet someone rejected it, they at least wouldn’t have suffered from exposure to it.
 They’ll just remain in our world’s default mode of existence:

-- Uninformed of other people’s behavioral origins as a consequence of 1.
+- Uninformed of other people’s behavioral origins as a consequence of 1 and 2.